docutils/docutils/docutils/docs/user/latex.rst

 `````````

 Initially citations were implemented using figure floats, because hyperlinking
 back and forth seemed to be impossible.
-Later the `figure directive`_ was
+Later the `"figure" directive`_ was
 added that puts images into figure floats.

 This results in citations and figures possibly being mixed at page foot.